pixiiidust/Notebook/Review of Subjective Science by Morphenius.md

 This review aims to strengthen the essay's impetus by bringing greater clarity to its core concerns.
 Several important gaps in its underlying worldview—particularly regarding **causal chains** and the placement of scientific causality within a broader **ontological hierarchy**—require clearer definition.

 What’s *missing* is a **conceptual architecture**—one that frames subjectivity not as a separate category,
-but as a consequence *coherent with* the objectives that *precede* and *condition* the very possibility of inquiry.
+but as a consequence *coherent with* the objectives that *precede* and *condition* the very possibility of scientific inquiry.

 Let’s unpack this.